MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 At the beginning of this journey I would have battled to have motivated why the move from a 'normal' keyboard to something like the Kinesis or ErgoDox would be worthwhile.
 I had a hunch, but because I hadn't really experienced both worlds I did not really know.

 Now that I have been in both worlds I'm able to articulate what the benefits are, and what the challenges one is going to face in detail.
-I've moved from having a hunch to having some real knowledge - my original keyboard because it's flaws are now very very apparent to me.
+I've moved from having a hunch to having some real knowledge - my original keyboard's flaws are now very very apparent to me.

 #### Get your trial period to be the right length